z4f1r0v/zafirov.me/content/posts/databricks_vs_snowflake.md

 marketplace.
 The ability to pull big amounts of curated data for no extra cost providing high degree of enrichment is a big plus for anyone doing analytics and data science at scale.

-Now there is Snowpark which is cool but also overdue.
-I know that SQL is king in the database world, but it is also very limited when it comes to expressing complex business logic (left joins and stored procedures - I'm looking at you).
-Teaming up with Anaconda is smart because all the Data Science folks suddenly get enormous superpowers for no price.
-Unfortunately, unlike its predecessor, Snowpark can only wrangle the data within Snowflake.
-The minute you want to port it out, you need other functionality or an integration.
-Plus, you always need to spend money to run it as it cannot run outside Snowflake itself.
-Also, there is no such thing as writing tests for it.
-In short - right now it's more of an homage to people that prefer Python/Scala to SQL, rather than the CI/CD way of doing data engineering.

 ## Conclusion

 This post was an attempt to address the two elephants in the room.
 As it is visible, Databricks and Snowflake are